An Introduction to Egg Freezing

 Embryos have smaller cells and less liquid.
 As a result, any given frozen embryo has about 40% higher odds of resulting in a live birth than a frozen egg.

 While many clinics cluster around the same average success rate, some clinics demonstrate far higher live birth rates than others, particularly for older women considering egg freezing.

-To make it easy for you to choose the perfect fertility clinic, our team at Lilia
+To make it easy for you, our team at Lilia

-has combined proprietary data with public success rates to help make sure you're guaranteeing yourself the highest odds of success.
+has combined proprietary data with public success rates to evaluate clinic partners to help make sure you're guaranteeing yourself the highest odds of success.

 What is the best age to freeze my eggs?